telerik/blazor-docs/components/grid/sizing.md

 ## Notes

-1. The `Size` option does not affect elements displayed inside a PopUp (such as [Filter Menu](https://docs.telerik.com/blazor-ui/components/grid/filter/filter-menu), [Column Menu](https://docs.telerik.com/blazor-ui/components/grid/columns/menu), etc.).
-It is this way since the PopUps are rendered on root level and the `Size` option cannot propagate to them. Тo change the `Size` options of the elements inside PopUps as well, you can use a template and explicitly specify their `Size`.
+1. The `Size` option does not affect elements displayed inside a PopUp (such as [Filter Menu]({%slug grid-filter-menu%}), [Column Menu]({%slug grid-column-menu%}), etc.).
+By design, all PopUp elements are rendered on root level, so they are not technically inside the Grid.
+Thus, the `Size` option cannot propagate to them. Тo change the `Size` options of the elements inside PopUps, you can use a template(where available), so you can override the built-in rendering.
+You can then add custom elements and explicitly specify their `Size`.

-1. The `Size` option does not propagate to components rendered inside templates (this includes elements in [GridToolBar](https://docs.telerik.com/blazor-ui/components/grid/toolbar), [CommandColumn](https://docs.telerik.com/blazor-ui/components/grid/columns/command), etc.).
+1. The `Size` option does not propagate to components rendered inside templates (this includes elements in [GridToolBar]({%slug components/grid/features/toolbar%}), [CommandColumn]({%slug components/grid/columns/command%}), etc.).
 To change the `Size` property of those components you have to set it explicitly.

 >caption Set GridCommandButton Size option